pygae/galgebra/test/README.md

 - `Old Format.ipynb`
   - These examples calls deprecated interfaces of GAlgebra

-These notebooks are to demonstrate individual scenarios of interest and they are added to tests because they help increasing test coverage of such scenarios :
+These notebooks are to demonstrate individual scenarios of interest and they are added to tests because they help increasing test coverage of such scenarios:

-- `simple_ga_test.ipynb`
-- `Smith Sphere.ipynb`
+- `simple_ga_test.ipynb`:
+    - Simple demo for Vector, ∇ operator and Linear Transformation in G3
 - `second_derivative.ipynb`
+    - Second Derivatives in Minkowski Spacetime with signature (+ - - -)
 - `dop.ipynb`
+    - Extensive demo for ∇ operator in G3
+- `Smith Sphere.ipynb`
+    - [Smith chart](https://en.wikipedia.org/wiki/Smith_chart), stereographical projection between G2 and G3
 - `st4.ipynb`
+    - Verify products and inverses of multivectors in Minkowski Spacetime with signature (+ - - -)
 - `colored_christoffel_symbols.ipynb`
+    - Extensive demo for Christoffel symbols of the first and second kind calculation and other operations in G3 and 2D submanifold
+    - Demo for colored symbols in LaTeX output
 - `gr_metrics.ipynb`
+    - Extensive demo for Christoffel symbols of the first and second kind calculation and other operations in some metrics from Special and General Relativity, e.g. Minkowski Spacetime Metric, Kerr-Debney Metric, Schwarzschild Metric etc.
 - `inner_product.ipynb`
+    - Demo for the definition and semantics of Hestenes' inner product adopted in GAlgebra
 - `verify_doc_python.ipynb`
+    - Unfinished verification for examples in `doc/python/`